-Does it Say ” One entry per person” – This means you can enter for yourself, enter your husband.
+Does it Say ” One entry per person” – You can enter for yourself, enter your husband.

 But it may say ” One entry per household“ This means only you or your spouse may enter.

-Might find ” One Entry Per IP address” which means one entry per person residing in the house – but your spouse may enter from a different place such as work.
+You might find ” One Entry Per IP address,” which means one entry per person residing in the house – but your spouse may enter from a different place, such as work.

-If you find ” One Entry per person per day“ – This means it’s a Daily Contest!
+If you find ” One Entry per person per day,“ it’s a Daily Contest!
 You can enter every day.
-Just be careful as some software will only allow you to enter every 24 hours .
+Just be careful, as some software will only allow you to enter every 24 hours.
 So you may have to set up times and rotate for this sweepstakes.

 Travel Trips/Events Entries

-Pay attention to dates of Travel.
-Some Trip contests you may have to Leave shortly after the contest ends.
+Pay attention to the dates of Travel.
+For some Trip contests you may have to leave shortly after the contest ends.

-It’s best not to enter these contests if you have no holiday time left, or if you don’t have your passport ready to go.
-It’s hard enough to enter these contests, then it would be to reject the prize!
+It’s best not to enter these contests if you have no holiday time left or don’t have your passport ready to go.
+It’s hard enough to enter these contests, and then it would be to reject the prize!

-I had a friend win a trip to Germany to go to a concert a few years back, and the contest ended and she was chosen the winner but would need to leave in 5 days, She didn’t have her passport ready nor could take the time off work.
+I had a friend win a trip to Germany to go to a concert a few years back, and the contest ended, and she was chosen the winner but would need to leave in 5 days; she didn’t have her passport ready nor could she take time off work.
 So it’s food for thought!
-Make sure you can actually go somewhere last minute.
+Make sure you can go somewhere last minute.